Timeline of the 2006 Lebanon War: Wednesday, July 12

 The conflict began on July 12 when 8 Israeli soldiers were killed and a further two were captured during a cross-border attack.
-At approximately 9am local time, Hezbollah's military wing launched a barrage of rockets and mortars on the northern Israeli town of Shlomi, apparently as a diversion.
+At approximately 9 am local time, Hezbollah's military wing launched a barrage of rockets and mortars on the northern Israeli town of Shlomi, apparently as a diversion.

 An Israeli border patrol consisting of two armored IDF Humvees patrolling on the Israeli side of the border near the village of Zar'it was attacked with anti-tank rockets killing three soldiers, wounding three, and abducting two into Lebanon's territory.
 Hezbollah has named this operation "True Promise.".
-The IDF confirmed that two Israeli soldiers were abducted from Israeli territory by Hezbollah, and identified them as Ehud Goldwasser and Eldad Regev.
+The IDF confirmed that two Israeli troops were abducted from Israeli territory by Hezbollah, and identified them as Ehud Goldwasser and Eldad Regev.
 An Israeli Merkava Mark II tank was damaged by a 300 kg improvised explosive device as it crossed the border in Lebanon, attempting to pursue Hezbollah.
 All four of the crew members were killed.
 Another Israeli soldier was killed when he came under heavy fire during an attempted recovery of the bodies from the tank.
 In all, 8 soldiers were killed, 2 captured and 6 wounded.
 Israel's Foreign Ministry Spokesman Mark Regev claims the Hezbollah unit that captured the two soldiers is trying to transfer them to Iran.
 However, the spokesman did not disclose his source.
 Israel attacked Hezbollah's TV station Al-Manar and radio station Al-Nour in Haret Hreyk (Harat Hurayk), a southern suburb of Beirut, and in Baalbeck.

 Hezbollah leader Hassan Nasrallah later declared that "No military operation will return them [the captured soldiers]...
 The prisoners will not be returned except through one way: indirect negotiations and a trade [of prisoners]."

 The attacks came two weeks after the beginning of the Gaza Strip-focused Operation Summer Rains by the Israel Defense Forces whose objective was to free the Israeli soldier Gilad Shalit captured on June 25, 2006, by Hamas militants in an earlier cross-border attack organized by Hamas that left two Israeli soldiers dead.